A Chiastic Reconfiguration Of Zechariah 1-6

 6 I asked, “What is it?”

-He replied, “It is an ephah vessel.”
+He replied, “It is an ephah.”
 And he added, “This is their appearance in all the land.”

-Archangel Michael ("the angel who was speaking to me") shows the prophet a measuring vessel, the kind that was typically used in commerce in the region ("this is their appearance in all the land").
-Since this kind of ephah is used for commerce, we propose that this chiasmus is regarding the economy of the nation, and this particular ephah represents an aspect of the economy.
+The Archangel Michael ("the angel who was speaking to me") shows the prophet a ephah or measuring basket, the kind that was typically used in commerce in the region ("this is their appearance in all the land").
+We believe that the prophet was shown one example of many such "ephahs".
+We propose that this chiasmus is regarding the commerce of the world, and that an "ephah" represents an aspect of commerce.

-Chapter 5 10 “Where are they taking the ephah vessel?”
+10 “Where are they taking the ephah?”
 I asked the angel who was speaking to me.

-11 He replied, “To build her a house in the land of Babylon: and when it is prepared, she shall be set there in her own place.”
+11 He replied, “To build her a prison in the country of Babylonia: and when it is prepared, she shall be set there in her own place.”

 Chapter 6 1 I looked up again, and there before me were four chariots coming out from between the two mountains—mountains of bronze.

-Since mountains signify large populations (as in Rev 17:9) and bronze represents spiritual strength (as in Rev 1:15), we take the two "mountains of bronze" to represent the two great angelic forces of the spiritual world: those of God and Satan.
-Because of the presence of chariots, we presume that this vision occurs in a context of war: these angelic forces ("bronze mountains") are battling it out at the start of the Millennial Reign in a war that mirrors the earthly war between the forces of good and evil. ( The 'mountain' that represents the angels of God must be twice as large as the 'mountain' of fallen angels, because only a third of the angels chose to defect with Satan - see Rev 12:4.)
+Since mountains signify large populations (as in Rev 17:9) and bronze represents spiritual strength (as in Rev 1:15, Dan.
+7:19), we take the two "mountains of bronze" to represent the two great angelic armies of the spiritual world: those of God and Satan.
+Because of the presence of chariots, we presume that this vision occurs in a context of war: these angelic forces ("bronze mountains") are battling it out at the start of the Millennial Reign in a war that mirrors the earthly war between the forces of good and evil. ( Note that the 'mountain' that represents the angels of God must be twice as large as the 'mountain' of fallen angels, because only a third of the angels chose to defect with Satan - see Rev 12:4.)

 Chapter 6 2 The first chariot had red horses, the second black, 3 the third white, and the fourth colorful, mottled.